nephio-experimental/tko/README.md

 subsystems, specifically the data backend and API access, as well as integration with external site inventories and blueprint catalogs.

+This PoC is a complete rewrite of the Nephio core.
+It comprises three controllers that can run independently or be embedded into a control plane, such as a Kubernetes management cluster.

 Included backends are for [PostgreSQL](https://www.postgresql.org/) and [Spanner](https://cloud.google.com/spanner).
 Both provide scalability, resiliency, and atomic updates via transactions.
 (Note: Spanner backend is work-in-progress.)
 It is entirely